Is there anything I can do after driving through flood water?

 Look at the dipstick.
 Does it have water droplets on it?
 Or if you lift off the oil filler cap, and there’s a milky substance – often called mayonnaise – there could be water in the engine.
 Should either of these checks show evidence of water, don’t just push on.
 Get the car checked by a professional.

-What about the electronics
+What about flooded electronics?

 A modern car’s electronics are pretty waterproof but there’s no guarantee they’ll withstand a good dunking.
 Again if your car is misfiring, it may be an electrical problem.
 Or some of the car’s electrically controlled features such as windows or the air con may not be working properly.
 Again, it’s worth getting the car checked over by a pro.